 If you keep reading, you will find out what probiotic species are better for you, depending on the benefits you’re looking for.

 For the last decade, more and more evidence suggests a deep connection between the digestive system and the rest of the body.
 More than absorbing nutrients, the digestive system gives many signals to other organs.
 The brain, the immune system, and some glands are connected to the gut via multiple signaling substances.

 For educative purposes, we are breaking down the benefits of probiotics in 15 sections:

 1) Replenish The Good Bacteria in Your Gut

-The most common is diarrhea, but research shows that harmful bacteria are associated with a chronic and degenerative disease, too.
+The most common is diarrhea, but research shows that harmful bacteria link with a chronic and degenerative disease, too.
 Pathogenic bacteria can trigger many gastrointestinal symptoms, especially in cases of inflammatory diseases of the digestive tract.

 By taking up the available space in the large intestines, healthy bacteria won’t allow infection by disease-causing bacteria.
 That is one of the reasons why you want to replenish good bacteria in your gut (1,2).

 2) Can Help with Diarrhea